nearform/react-browser-hooks/docs/guide.md

 <p>Full Screen: {fsb.fullScreen ? 'open' : 'closed'}</p>
 ```

-Parameters:
-- callback (function): optional callback function

 Returns an object containing:
 - fullScreen (boolean): whether in full screen mode or not
 - info (object): some information as to why we are in fullScreen mode
     - reason (string): why we are in full screen mode e.g. borderless full screen as innerWidth and innerHeight are the same size as the screen
     - sizeInfo (object): the sizeInfo object used to determine if in full screen, this is returned so that users can make further judgement as to whether in fullscreen mode or not

-A callback can be passed into the hook, which is called when the fullScreen property changes.

 See the /demo/src/components/fullscreen component for a full usage example.